Reading Time: 3 minutes

 Should you spend time and effort to complete this activity?

-How can we help your organization with Risk Assessment activities?
-StratoGrid Advisory is a Business Continuity Management and IT Advisory firm in Ottawa that can provide you with the experience and knowledge needed to successfully execute a Business Impact Analysis and Risk Assessment, and to implement a BCM Program in your organization.
+StratoGrid Advisory is a Business Continuity Management (BCM) Advisory firm in the Ottawa/Gatineau region that can provide you with the experience and knowledge needed to successfully execute a Business Impact Analysis and Risk Assessment, and to implement a BCM Program in your organization.